Can You Stop a Dog Barking at Other Dogs?

 - Use an ultrasonic training tool: An ultrasonic training device, like BarxBuddy, emits a high-frequency sound that only certain animals can hear, humans cannot.
 The sound will annoy your dog and stop him in the middle of his barking.
 When your dog starts barking at other dogs you quickly press the button on The BarxBuddy and say “quiet.”
 The next time your dog sees the bark trigger and resists barking, offer him a treat and praise.
 Repeat these steps every time he starts barking at other dogs.
 With continued training, he’ll learn to associate being quiet with a positive reward, reducing or eliminating his barking episodes.

-For More Tips on Dog Training
+For More Dog Barking Tips

 Check out our shop and the BarxBuddy ultrasonic training tool, which will help you interrupt unwanted behaviors so you can teach your dog how to be a good pet.